enewe101/cluster-func/README.md

 provide one argument that is a unique ID, and select it for hashing.

-Ideally the argument selected for hashing should be unique throughout iteration, since repeated values would be assigned to the same subjob, but occaisional repetitions won't imbalance load much.
+Ideally the argument selected for hashing should be unique throughout iteration, since repeated values would be assigned to the same subjob.
+But occaisional repetitions won't imbalance load much.
 To help achieve uniqueness you can provide combinations of arguments to be hashed.
 If you provided arguments as keyword arguments (using an Arguments object) you can select them